alykoshin/inline-install/README.md

 ### execute()
 Main method, executing following:
+- Checks if the extension is already installed
 - Adds \<link\> to the extension to \<head\> section of the document
 - Prompts user for the permission
 - Starts the extension installation